physrisk/website-source/articles/2012/what-can-the-bass-diffusion-model-tell-us-about-piracy.md

 myself have dealt with artists who use pirated software to produce their intellectual product, yet asking money for their own service.
-In Lithuania we have also had numerous plagiarism scandals ranging from the music to monumental art (ex. sculptures).
+In Lithuania we have also had numerous plagiarism scandals ranging from the music to monumental art (e.g., sculptures).
 But let us stop here while we can - we are interested in the fundamental truths, not ideology or personal experiences.
 Let us attempt to understand the actual and observed reality!